Curatolo Arini, Nero d'Avola

 Vineyards

-The vineyards are located in contrada Fulgatore at an altitude of about 200 m. above sea level on a medium textured soil rich in limestone and clay.
-The altitude, together with the distance from the sea, provides excellent diurnal variation.
-The warm Sicilian sun is balanced with fresh, cool evenings, ensuring ideal conditions for the ripening of the grapes.
-The vines are planted south facing following the Vertical Trellis System on sandy and clay rich soil using Guyot pruning.
+The vineyards are located in contrada Fulgatore at an altitude of around 200 metres above sea level, on medium-textured soils rich in limestone and clay.
+The altitude, combined with the distance from the sea, ensures excellent diurnal variation.
+Warm Sicilian sunshine is balanced by fresh, cool evenings, creating ideal conditions for gradual, even ripening.
+The vines are south-facing and trained using a vertical trellis system with Guyot pruning.

 Vintage

-Autumn was rainy, with temperatures remaining at the seasonal average until the beginning of February when a cold spell arrived.
-Spring was fairly cool, with bud burst occurring 10 days later than expected and growth slightly slower than usual, but regular.
-These conditions favoured good flowering and fruit set, and, despite the rainy, windy and cool weather seen throughout April through to mid-May, fruit development was healthy and generous.
-Temperatures through the summer were average and allowed for a uniform veraison.
-10 days of significant heat in early August caused water stress to the vines, but temperatures soon returned to average and levels of humidity increased, allowing them to recover in the harvest period.
-Yields were below average, but of good quality.
+Autumn was rainy, with temperatures remaining close to the seasonal average until a cold spell arrived in early February.
+Spring was relatively cool, with budburst occurring around 10 days later than usual.
+These conditions favoured successful flowering and fruit set.
+Despite continued cool, rainy and windy weather from April through to mid-May, fruit development remained healthy and generous.
+Summer temperatures were moderate, allowing for even veraison.
+A 10-day heatwave in early August caused some water stress in the vines, but conditions soon returned to normal, with increased humidity allowing the vines to recover ahead of harvest.
+Yields were below average but of good quality.

 Vinification

-After de-stemming and maceration on the skins for a period of 12 days, the grapes were gently pressed and then vinified in temperature-controlled stainless-steel tanks at temperatures of 24° C for 15 days.
-70% of the wine aged in stainless-steel tanks while the remaining 30% spent 10 months in 250 litre oak casks.
+After destemming and a 12-day maceration on the skins, the grapes were gently pressed and fermented in temperature-controlled stainless-steel tanks at 24°C for 15 days.
+70% of the wine aged in stainless-steel tanks while the remaining 30% spent 10 months in 250-litre oak casks.

 Tasting Notes & Technical Details